Coder-Nicki/Final-Project/README.md

 ![Trello initial board](docs/trello/1Initial.png)

 After further research on Trello.
 I updated how I was using labels and custom fields.
 My labels indicate the amount of work required for each card in regards to how small or big it is.
-The custom fields tag state what part of the application that card is related to.
+The custom fields tag state what part of the application that card is related to. **Most task cards also indicate who was to work on them, had I been working with a partner, these would have been shared accoring to abilities and dependent on task and size**

 ![Trello before coding board](docs/trello/Trello1.png)
 ![user stories task card](docs/trello/TrelloCard1.png)